 - Keep the weight down for your dog.
 The heavier the dog, the more pressure on their joints.
 Every bit helps to make them more comfortable.

 - Massage therapy for a dog works just as well as it does for humans.
 You can do this yourself.

-- Provide more cushion for your pets.
+- Provide more cushions for your pets.
 This includes a fluffy bed, rugs on the floor to lie on and more.
-If they are on a hardwood floor most days, that will begin to feel less comfortable.
+If they are on a hardwood floor most days, they will begin to feel less comfortable.

 The bottom line is – what makes you more comfortable if your joints were aching?
 Most likely you would be taking some sort of supplement and trying to stay active with a good diet and exercise.
 You can do the same for your dog.

-We know: our dogs are not just like family – they ARE family!
+We know how you feel: our dogs are not just like family – they ARE family!